khulnasoft-lab/design.khulnasoft.com/README.md

 ### Writing component documentation

 When starting from scratch:

 1. Copy the contents from `pages/components/template.md`
 1. Paste the contents in an existing placeholder file in `contents/components/` or create a new file and call it `componentname.md`
 1. Edit and write your documentation
 1. Include your new page in the navigation.
 [Learn more about populating the navbar].

-[Learn more about populating the navbar]: /doc/navbar.md
+[learn more about populating the navbar]: /doc/navbar.md

 ### Writing component examples

-Component examples can be included in component docs and are available in the **Vue component** tab when they are associated with a documentation page.
+Component examples can be included in component docs and are available in the **Implementation** tab when they are associated with a documentation page.
 Component examples should be used over static images whenever possible.

 [Learn how to write and use component examples](/doc/component-examples.md).